Let's Walk Talk Wales

 Hay may be a quaint little town, famous for its book shops, but its also full of characters.
 Hear of the stockbroker turned preacher who died after a poor welcome at Hay.
 Hear from the Hay poisoner, the only solicitor to be hung for murder… but did he really poison his wife?
 And of course, the magnificent Lady of Hay who was starved to death in England!
 Sites of two castles, the pub that took the injured preacher in, Cusop church and the Warren….and yes, last year we paddled and sat on the beach next to the river!

-A drive over the gospel pass and then into Capel y ffin in the black mountains.
 A short walk along Offas Dyke path and up to Capel y ffin monastry for outstanding views of the black mountains and around.

 Due to the content of Eric Gill’s story, there is a 16 plus age limit on this walk.